AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ### Dynamic drop-down filters

 Dynamic drop-down filters allow you to determine available values based on data within the panel's reporting range and values in other drop-down filters.
 For example, you can create two dynamic drop-downs using a Countries dimension and a Cities dimension.
-When you select a country from the UICONTROL Countries drop-down list, the Cities drop-down list dynamically adjusts to show only cities within that country.
+When you select a country from the **[!UICONTROL Countries]** drop-down list, the **[!UICONTROL Cities]** drop-down list dynamically adjusts to show only cities within that country.

 This same concept applies to all dimensions; only dimension items that appear within the panel's date range and selected filters are visible.
 Dimension items selected in static drop-down filters affect available values in dynamic drop-down filters.
 However, the inverse is not true; Dimension items selected in dynamic drop-down filters do not affect available values in static drop-down filters.